 All of our courses, whether in creative writing or literature, are taught by practicing writers who are themselves producing original work.
-Our full-time core faculty is joined by a regular cast of over thirty visiting writers who provide creative breadth to the program or bring expertise in more specialized areas of creative writing.
+Our full-time core faculty is joined by a regular cast of visiting writers who provide creative breadth to the program or bring expertise in more specialized areas of creative writing.

 All our faculty members, full time and visiting, have joined us because they care about encouraging new voices.
 Still others visit us virtually, in the pages of our distinguished literary journal, The Southampton Review.

 But encamped as we are on a separate arts campus, Southampton’s MFA Program is able to offer a customized experience for the directed creative artist.
 In other words, come here to get your work done.

 |"If you're dreaming of becoming the next J. K. Rowling, we've got the perfect place

 – School Library Journal

 Kid at Heart?
+Auteur?

 The MFA program offers courses in writing children’s books, including the one-year Children’s Lit Fellows, but for an intensive focus, you can’t beat the Southampton Children's Literature Conference, a unique forum in which to study and discuss the craft of writing for children.
 World-renowned authors, illustrators and editors come to Southampton every July to offer inspiration and guidance.
 These summer workshops, lectures, group discussions and special presentations are open to new, established and aspiring writers.We also have an impressive film program that offers limited space in its courses to creative writing students.
 Some of our students have written plays or screenplays for their thesis projects in collaboration with film faculty.

 “What is truly amazing about this program,” she writes, “is that not only did I have the chance to learn craft from some of today’s greatest writers in their fields, but also that these famous talents treat the students as fellow writers.
 To have my work taken completely seriously was at first a shock and then a complete joy.
 This leadership also encourages the student body to treat each other exceptionally well, in workshops where tough criticism is delivered in an atmosphere of trust and mutual growth.
 They say you can’t teach writing and yet I could feel my skills expanding weekly in this program.
 There’s something in the water of the East End of Long Island that nourishes art of all kinds."

-The Grand Prize Winner of the prestigious 2012 Women in Film & Video/New England Screenwriting Competition, Tracy King-Sanchez (MFA, 2012) writes, “What I love most about the MFA Program - and I do mean love, not like, or admire, or look on with fond memories; I'm talking straight up, in your face, one-restraining-order-away-from-stalking LOVE - is this thing they do called teaching.
+The Grand Prize Winner of the prestigious 2012 Women in Film & Video/New England Screenwriting Competition, Tracy King-Sanchez ('12) writes, “What I love most about the MFA Program - and I do mean love, not like, or admire, or look on with fond memories; I'm talking straight up, in your face, one-restraining-order-away-from-stalking LOVE - is this thing they do called teaching.
 Sure, a lot of other places lay claim to this teaching fad, but the folks at Southampton do it in a way that stretches not only your creativity, but every cog and peg that goes into forming and nurturing a writer who continues to push past the edges of her world, both real and imagined.
 Under the tutelage (see, they even taught me how to use big-girl words) of Roger Rosenblatt, Jules Feiffer, Julie Sheehan, William Burford, Ying & Yang Duo Caglioti & Reeves and the countless name-dropping, rock-star-worthy gurus, I have learned not only the importance of craft, but that, without a clear, authentic and, above all else, honest voice, my words would be as flat as the blank page which calls out to every writer with a story that must be told."